 Services: Technical Assistance, Assessment, Monitoring, Evaluation, and Research, Training, Quality Assurance and Improvement, Capacity Development

-Technical Expertise: Family Planning & Reproductive Health, Health Care Waste Management, Social and Behavior Change, Universal Health Coverage, HIV , Human Resources Management, Infectious Diseases, Maternal Health, Newborn and Child Health , Non-Communicable Diseases, Nutrition
+Technical Expertise: Family Planning & Reproductive Health, Health Care Waste Management, Social and Behavior Change, Health Systems Strengthening, HIV , Human Resources Management, Infectious Diseases, Maternal Health, Newborn and Child Health , Non-Communicable Diseases, Nutrition

 By 2050, 42% of Ethiopians will live in urban settings.
 Rapid urban population growth is placing pressure on infrastructure, social environments, and health and educational systems.
 Health problems such as transmission of HIV, TB, and water-borne diseases are exacerbated by crowded urban conditions and changing social norms, and some urban residents, especially those in the lowest wealth quintiles, have similar – or worse – health outcomes than their rural counterparts.

 Strengthening Ethiopia’s Urban Health Program (SEUHP) is supported by the U.S. Agency for International Development (USAID) to improve the health status of the urban population in Ethiopia by reducing HIV/tuberculosis (TB)-related and maternal, neonatal and child mortality and the incidence of communicable and non-communicable diseases (NCDs).
 SEUHP builds upon the many experiences and lessons learned under JSI’s USAID/Urban Health Extension Program (USAID/UHEP), which operated from 2009-2012.
 A major lesson learned under USAID/UHEP and urban health programs around the world is that addressing urban health requires the engagement of many different sectors of government and society, as well as the integration of public health, social science, epidemiology, urban planning, and policy.